swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 Like the overlay, Embedded CardUpdatr is inserted as an iframe.
 Simply create a containing div in your document, and the Strivve bootstrap library will attach CardUpdatr to it.
 The containing div should not have a defined height, as CardUpdatr attempts to leverage almost the entire viewport.
 CardUpdatr has a handful of width breakpoints:

-1. 540px is the maximum width for mobile view - also a reasonable width for desktoop
+1. 540px is the maximum width for mobile view - also a reasonable width for desktop
 1. 270px is the minimum width in order to maintain three columns of tiles

 CardUpdatr will use 99.5% of the entire vertical viewport